CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 1. Because you selected the **Control access** option on the prior page, the **Access control** page now appears.
 This page enables you to configure how the label applies encryption.
 You can choose to either:

 	- **Remove access control settings if already applied to items**: When you select this option, applying the label removes existing encryption, even if it was applied independently from a sensitivity label.
-It's important to understand that thi setting can result in a sensitivity label that users might not be able to apply when they don't have sufficient permissions to remove the existing encryption.
+It's important to understand that this setting can result in a sensitivity label that users might not be able to apply when they don't have sufficient permissions to remove the existing encryption.

 	- **Configure access control settings**: This option turns on encryption with rights management.
 It also makes the following settings visible:
 		- Assign permissions now or let users decide?